Zasilkovna/magento2/README.md

 - clean cache: `bin/magento cache:clean`
 - set Packeta configuration in administration for default scope even if Packeta carrier is inactive
 - import carriers: `bin/magento packetery:import-feed-carriers`
-- set or update call of `bin/magento cron:run`, in such way Packeta cron jobs can be processed in 23:00
+- set or update call of `bin/magento cron:run`, in such way Packeta cron jobs can be processed

 ## Upgrading